 There are many side dishes that pair well with roast chicken.
 Some classic options include roasted or Ina Garten's Roasted Potatoes, green beans, carrots, or a salad.

-You could also try serving some roasted vegetables such as Air Fryer Brussel Sprouts with Bacon, Smoked Asparagus, or broccoli.
+You could also try serving some roasted vegetables such as Air Fryer Frozen Brussel Sprouts, Smoked Asparagus, or Air Fryer Frozen Broccoli.

 For a more unique twist, consider serving some quinoa or couscous with herbs and vegetables, or a warm grain salad with roasted sweet potato, kale, and feta cheese.
 The options are endless, so feel free to get creative and experiment with different flavors and textures.